FunnyMan3595/skyblock-separator/docs/contributing.md

 # How to Contribute

-We would love to accept your patches and contributions to this project.
+I would love to accept your patches and contributions to this project!

 ## Before you begin